 What's in Orbit Right Now?

 Earth orbit has changed dramatically.
 As recently as 2019, a few thousand satellites were in space.
-By April 2026, over 15,000 active satellites circle the planet — two thirds of them Starlink.
+Today, over 15,000 active satellites circle the planet — two thirds of them Starlink.
 The night sky is no longer just stars.

 ◉ TRACK WHAT'S ABOVE YOU NOW